Cowboys score late to avoid major upset, beat Texans 27-23 - WHIZ News

 Prescott directed a 98-yard drive to Ezekiel Elliott’s short touchdown run with 41 seconds remaining, and Dallas avoided a major upset with a 27-23 victory Sunday.

-Houston (1-11-1) appeared in position to end a seven-game losing streak after Tremon Smith’s second interception of the game put the Texans at the Dallas 4-yard line with 5:47 to go.
+Houston (1-11-1) appeared in position to end a seven-game losing streak after Tremon Smith’s second interception of the game put the Texans at the Dallas 4-yard line, up by three points with 5:47 to go.

 “I think everyone knew the game wasn’t over,” linebacker Micah Parsons said.
 “We have to fight, just get through it.
 I was just happy we were able to get that stop.”